x Challenges and Discrimination

 Brainstorm

-How did attitudes in the 1800s towards Indigenous peoples change?
+How did attitudes in the 1800s towards Indigenous Peoples change?
 How were Indigenous communities viewed by the British government?
 What was the impact of these views?

-Press ‘Review’ to access a possible response to check your answers.
+Press Review to access a possible response to check your answers.

-Previously, Indigenous peoples had a valuable connection with colonizers, as they taught them how to live off the land, trade, and navigate the waterways.
-However, Indigenous peoples were being seen as “challenges.”
-To the colonizers, they were impeding the growth and development of Canada, despite the fact that they were on the lands prior to colonizers arriving.
-These views impacted Indigenous communities as colonizers worked to assimilate them into their perceived ideal of “Canadian Culture.”
+Previously, Indigenous Peoples played a vital role in supporting colonizers, as they taught them how to live off the land, trade, and navigate the waterways.
+However, as perspectives shifted, Indigenous Peoples were increasingly seen as obstacles to the growth and development of Canada, despite having inhabited these lands long before the arrival of settlers.
+These views impacted Indigenous communities as colonizers worked to assimilate them into their perceived ideal of Canadian culture.

 Reading Time